 How to increase energy in chronic fatigue syndrome (ME/CFS) is, of course, the 50 million dollar question.
 Dr. Lerner has evidence that every one of the other symptoms in chronic fatigue syndrome improves when patients’ energy levels improve; energy, or the lack of it, appears to be a key factor in this disorder.

 None of the treatments in this section purport to return ME/CFS patients to their former energy levels.
-What they may be able to do – in some patients – is increase it.
+What they may be able to do – in some patients – is increase them.

-Other approaches (not described below) involve getting better sleep, staying within ones energy envelope and slowly enlarging it, diet, blood volume enhancement, retraining the mind to avoid stressful thoughts and feelings that deplete an already overworked stress response system; each of these has been effective in different patients.
+Other approaches (not described below) involve getting better sleep, staying within one’s energy envelope and slowly enlarging it, tackling diet, enhancing blood volume, retraining the mind to avoid stressful thoughts and feelings that deplete an already overworked stress-response system; each of these has been effective in different patients.
 Battling ME/CFS effectively usually requires using a multi-dimensional treatment approach under the guidance of a qualified medical professional.

 To check out cellular energy boosters and pharmaceutical drugs against fatigue click on the links below.

 - Cellular energy boosters (such as gluthathione, methylation, Coq10, 5-HTP, D-Ribose, DHEA)